deepanshs/csdmpy/docs/startFromScratch/A fun example.rst

 The above python dictionary contains two keys.
 The `type` key identifies the dimension as a labeled dimension while the `labels` key holds an array of labels.
-In this example, the labels are emoji.
+In this example, the labels are emojis.
 Add this dictionary as an argument of the :meth:`~csdmpy.csdm.CSDM.add_dimension` method of the `fundata` instance.